genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 ```
 cloudshell workspace gatk-depth-filter-docker
 ```
-NOTE: Use the Cloud Shell features to switch between the Terminal (using `Open Terminal`) and the Dditor (using `Open Editor`) where labeled throughtout the remainder of this tutorial.
+NOTE: Use the Cloud Shell feature to switch between the Terminal (using `Open Terminal`) and the Dditor (using `Open Editor`) where labeled throughtout the remainder of this tutorial.

 In a Cloud Shell Terminal, navigate into the newly created directory:
 ```